Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Case Study

 \section{Case Study}

-This section presents the performance evaluation of the proposed IL-based approximate EMPC approach applied to a microgrid consisting of photovoltaic panels and wind turbines, along with two fuel generators (i.e., $\Nfg = 2$).
-The case study considers a time horizon of $24~\mathrm{h}$ (i.e., day-ahead scheduling) with a sampling interval of $\Ts =1~\mathrm{h}$, resulting in a total simulation horizon of $\Tsim = 24$.
-A set of $50$ distinct disturbance realizations, representing variations in RES generation and load demand, is employed, as shown in Fig.~\ref{fig:profile}.
-Four different initial states $\xess(0) \in \{44\mathrm{kWh}, 48\mathrm{kWh}, 52\mathrm{kWh}, 56\mathrm{kWh}\}$ are considered, resulting in a total of $\Nsim = 200$ scenarios.
-The implemented MLP network comprises $3$ hidden layers, each containing $12$ neurons, and employs the GELU activation function~\citep{hendrycks2016gaussian}.
-All simulations are implemented in \texttt{Python 3.12.9}, using \texttt{PyTorch} for the construction and training of the MLP network, while the MIQP problem of the expert EMPC is solved using \texttt{Gurobi 12.0.2}~\citep{gurobi} with \texttt{gurobipy}.
+In this section, we present a \kk{numerical case study} of the proposed IL-based approximate EMPC approach, applied to a \kk{medium-scale} microgrid comprising photovoltaic panels, wind turbines, \kk{a unified ESS unit, and up to five fuel generators}.
+The case study considers a 24-hour time horizon (i.e., day-ahead scheduling) with a sampling interval of \kk{$\Ts = 5~\mathrm{min} = 1/12~\mathrm{h}$, resulting in a total of $\Tsim = 24 \cdot 12 = 288$ simulation steps.} All simulations are implemented in \qt{\texttt{Python 3.13.11}}, using \texttt{PyTorch} for the construction and training of the MLP network, while the MIQP problem of the expert EMPC is solved using \qt{\texttt{Gurobi 13.0.1}}~\citep{gurobi} with \texttt{gurobipy}.

-For each simulation scenario, the predicted disturbance used by EMPC is obtained by adding bounded noise to the true one, thereby approximating the effect of prediction errors.
-The EMPC controller employs $T=6$ as prediction horizon, and each scenario is generated over a two-day period accordingly.
-Although the EMPC assumes constant nominal market prices $\cp$ and $\cs$, time-varying prices are used in simulation, as shown in Fig.~\ref{fig:price}.
+\kk{To account for diverse weather conditions affecting renewable energy generation (i.e., photovoltaic and wind power), load consumption, and electricity prices, we conduct a full-year simulation spanning $365$ days.
+The datasets for photovoltaic generation, wind power generation, load demand, and electricity prices are obtained from publicly available sources provided by the Australian Energy Market Operator, as also used by~\cite{huang2025grid}; a visualization of the datasets is given in Figure~\ref{fig:profile}.}

+\kk{In this work, the electricity price is approximated by a piecewise constant profile constructed from the annual average of the raw price data, with extreme outliers removed (see Figure~\ref{fig:price}).
+This approximated price profile is used uniformly throughout the entire simulation horizon, and no price prediction error is considered.
+Theoretical analysis and numerical evaluation of performance degradation due to price prediction errors are beyond the scope of this paper and are left for future work.
+Furthermore, we adopt an asymmetric pricing scheme for grid interaction, where the selling price is set to $0.8$ times the purchasing price.
+Such a pricing structure, in which the selling price is lower than the purchasing price, is commonly adopted in the literature~\citep{pippia2019single, dasilva2025integrating}.}